algorand/sandbox/README.md

   <reset|restart> [config]
       Stop and then start the sandbox docker project defined in the config provided.
-If blank, it will restart the active configuration, or failing that, will try to restart the default $DEFAULT_CONFIG configuration.
+If blank, it will restart the active configuration, or failing that, will try to restart the default 'release' configuration.
 If the chosen configuration points to a non-private network, it will attempt fast-catchup on restart.